RahulAggarwal1016/Tip_the_Scales/README.md

 # common_western_scales

-A program that will distinguish between different types of 7-note scales being played
+A program that will distinguish between different types of 7-note scales being played.
+Specifically, between major, minor, harmonic minor, and melodic minor, though hopefully later on we will expand this to include pentatonic scales, chromatic scales, and modes.

 # Contributions